dfyockey/XSLT_PEDS/README.md

   ### Windows users

-  1. Move the downloaded XSLT_PEDS zip file into your WSL or Cygwin home folder.
+  1. Move the downloaded XSLT_PEDS zip file into your WSL Linux or Cygwin home folder.
-    - The WSL home folder is accessible by running the Linux installed in WSL (e.g. Ubuntu), and from there running `explorer.exe .` (be sure to include the space and dot following `exe`).
+  - The WSL Linux home folder is accessible by running WSL Linux (e.g. Ubuntu), and from there running `explorer.exe .` (be sure to include the space and the dot following `explorer.exe`).
 The folder will open in Windows Explorer.
-    If should have the same name as your Linux username.
+    It should have the same name as your WSL Linux username.
   - The Cygwin home folder is in `C:\cygwin32\home\<user>` where, by default, `<user>` is your Windows username.

-  2. From within WSL or Cygwin, run the command `unzip zipfile`, where `zipfile` is the name of the downloaded XSLT_PEDS zip file.
-DO NOT unzip using Windows Explorer's "Extract" function! ("Extract" will mess up the Linux file permissions so that they won't run.)
+  2. From within WSL Linux or Cygwin, run the command `unzip zipfile`, where `zipfile` is the name of the downloaded XSLT_PEDS zip file.
+DO NOT unzip using Windows Explorer's "Extract" function! ("Extract" will mess up the Linux file permissions of the XSLT_PEDS script files so they won't run.)

   ## Usage